 Mike has a day job as a systems administrator for a small IT company which manages networks and equipment for 30 clients in the Santa Barbara area, in addition to running the hackerspace, and developing open source weather balloon trackers and other neat projects.

-Post expires at 9:00pm on Friday June 17th, 2016 but will still be available on Club News page.
+Post expires at 9:00pm on Friday June 17th, 2016 but will still be available in the archives.